Furever-Homes/.github/profile/README.md

 </div>

 ## User Stories

 ### Persona 1

 Who:Pet Adopter
 What: Want to browse pets with images and information about each of them
 Why: To explore potential pets that fit in with my lifestyle and preferences

-REFINEMENT: Initially lacked filtering options, but was refined to have a filtering option to ensure there wasn't an overwhelming number of pets being displayed
+REFINEMENT: Initially lacked filtering options, but was refined to have a filtering option to ensure there wasn't an overwhelming number of pets being displayed and thaat those shown to the user were actually relevant and suitable for their needs.
+Filter options include pet type, age, activity level, breed.

 ### Persona 2